Hounslow Council signs up to the Women's Night Safety Charter.

 Published: Friday, 19th March 2021

-Yesterday, the Mayor of London renewed his commitment to women’s safety by calling on organisations across the capital that operate after 6pm to sign up to the Charter.
+Hounslow Council has signed up to the Women's Night Safety Charter, the latest in a wide range of measures taken to improve women’s safety in the borough.
+Yesterday (Thursday 18 March 2021), the Mayor of London renewed his commitment to women’s safety by calling on organisations across the capital that operate after 6pm to sign up to the Charter.
 Hounslow Council has responded immediately, signing up today.

 The charter provides an important opportunity for organisations, businesses and venues to show their commitment to ensuring women are safe, and to take practical steps to make all women feel confident and welcome at night.